shadow-robot/sr-build-tools/docker/README.md

 Posible options for the oneliner are:

-* -i or --image             name of the Docker hub image to pull
+* -i or --image             Name of the Docker hub image to pull
 * -u or --user              Docker hub user name
 * -p or --password          Docker hub password
-* -r or --reinstall         flag to know if the docker container should be fully reinstalled (false by default)
+* -r or --reinstall         Flag to know if the docker container should be fully reinstalled (Default: false)
-* -n or --name              name of the docker container
+* -n or --name              Name of the docker container
-* -e or --ethercatinterface ethercat interface of the hand
+* -e or --ethercatinterface Ethercat interface of the hand
-* -g or --nvidiagraphics          enable nvidia-docker
+* -g or --nvidiagraphics    Enable nvidia-docker (Default: false)
+* -d or --desktopicon       Generates a desktop icon to launch the hand (Default: true)
+* -b or --configbranch      Specify the branch for the specific hand (Only for dexterous hand)

 To begin with, the oneliner checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker